SLNC-DIMP/sctw/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="/objects/small/77babycontest_sm.jpg" position="center"%}
+{% include feature/jumbotron.html objectid="/objects/small/77babycontest_sm.jpg" position="center" padding="4em" %}

 {% include feature/nav-menu.html sections="About the Collection;Learn More" %}